boc-tothefuture/boc-tothefuture.github.com/_posts/2018-01-05-docker-macvlan.md

      {% raw %}  "--ip={{ lookup('dig', 'sage.aocboc.') }}" {% endraw %}
 {% endhighlight %}

 The network name is changed to macnet, which is the Macvlan network constructed above.
-Additionally, the ip is set by using the dig lookup to find the IP address for the container.
+Additionally, the IP is set by using the dig lookup to find the IP address for the container.

 # Summary